Post Updated 10th August 2017

 Our first stop was Datanla falls which is just a few kms from the main Dalat city center.
 It was an easy 15 min drive and we paid a parking fee of just 3000 VND (Around 13 cents).

 As soon as we arrived, we were overwhelmed by the number of people and the choice of activities.
-At Datanla, you can enjoy an Alpine coaster, Cable car ride and canyoning (Aka water abseiling).
+At Datanla, you can enjoy some of the best activities in Dalat like – Alpine coaster, Cable car ride and canyoning (Aka water abseiling).
 Since we had a long day ahead and no change of clothes, we weren’t prepared to jump in a waterfall with a rope and had to sadly skip canyoning.
 We tried the other two and I definitely enjoyed the coaster more than the slow cable ride.

 However, I am glad we tried the cable ride as it took us deeper into the forests to another waterfall which was absolutely epic.
 This area was also so much less crowded than the main falls above which were thronged by hundreds of tourists.
 I would recommend you to save your $2 for cable car and simply walk down towards this beautiful waterfall.